JuliaText/TextAnalysis.jl/README.md

 allows one to work with documents stored in a variety of formats:

 * _FileDocument_: A document represented using a plain text file on disk
-* _StringDocument_: A document represented using a UTF8String stored in RAM
+* _StringDocument_: A document represented using a UTF8 String stored in RAM
 * _TokenDocument_: A document represented as a sequence of UTF8 tokens
 * _NGramDocument_: A document represented as a bag of n-grams, which are UTF8 n-grams that map to counts